ankush17100/dev_notes_quirks/README.md

 For quirky syntax and characteristics of languages and libraries that I can never remember and always run into.
 <br>
 Their explanations and reasons can optionally be written.<br>
-PRs are welcomed and ecncouraged.
+PRs are welcomed and encouraged.

 # Pytorch
 `model.cuda()` and `model.to(torch.device('cuda')`<br>